Easy Copycat IKEA Swedish Meatballs Recipe (Just Like the Restaurant!)

 8. To make the gravy, you may need to add another tablespoon of butter to the skillet.
 Add 2 tablespoons of flour to the skillet.

-9. Cook the roux for about two minutes then add the water and the heavy cream to the roux stir continually over medium heat.
+9. Cook the roux for about two minutes, then add the water and the heavy cream, stirring continually over medium heat.
 The sauce will thicken.
-Add soy sauce and Worcestershire sauce and stir to combine.
+Add the soy sauce and Worcestershire sauce and stir to combine.
 Cook and heat through.

-11. Place warm cooked potatoes into a bowl and add in butter and cream.
-Mix with a blender until smooth.
+11. Place warm cooked potatoes in a bowl.
+Add butter and cream.
+Blend until smooth.
 Season with salt and pepper.

 Swedish meatballs and gravy on a plate and in a bowl